islomar/my-notes/patterns-principles-practices-ddd.md

 * In a domain model each object is responsible for a specific task.
 Objects work together to fulfill business use cases by delegating to each other.

 #### Transaction Script
-* It follows a procdural style of development rather than an OO approach.
+* It follows a procedural style of development rather than an OO approach.
 * Useful for the parts of your domain that have little or no logic.
 * Typically a single procedure is created for each of your business transactions.
 * Problems when the application grows and the business logic complexities increase...